Nil-Store/nil-store/spec.md

 ### 4.0 Objective & Model

-Attest, per epoch, that an SP (a) stores the **cleartext** bytes of their assigned DU intervals and (b) can perform **timed, beacon‑salted derivations** over randomly selected windows quickly enough that fetching from elsewhere is infeasible within the proof window.
+Attest, per epoch, that an SP (a) stores the canonical bytes of their assigned DU intervals and (b) can perform **timed, beacon‑salted derivations** over randomly selected windows quickly enough that fetching from elsewhere is infeasible within the proof window.

 **Security anchors:** (i) DU **KZG commitment** `C_root` recorded at deal creation; (ii) BLS‑VRF epoch beacon for unbiased challenges; (iii) on‑chain **KZG multi‑open** pre‑compiles; (iv) watcher‑enforced timing digests.